f1racer/hackintosh-z87x-d3h-catalina/README.md

 Other notes:<br>
 I didn't really need to tweak much.
 This setup is for FCPX video editing, Adobe Lightroom/Photoshop and misc other things you do with a computer.
 I installed Steam and play games every now and then like F1 2017, Grid Autosport, Hearthstone, Pokemon TCG.
 <br>
-- WiFi/Bluetooth works
+- WiFi/Bluetooth works (Fenvi T919)
 - Audio through HDMI works
 - 3840x2160 @ 60Hz via HDMI to my Sony TV
-- not sure about sleep/hibernation since my Hackintosh is on 24/7.
+- not sure about sleep/hibernation since my Hackintosh is on 24/7, and I don't put it to sleep
 - I don't use imessage/handoff/continuity so not sure if that works (have Android phone)
-- Sidecar for sure doesn't work since it's not supported until Skylake and iMacs 17,1 and up.
+- Sidecar for sure doesn't work since it's not supported until Skylake and iMacs 17,1 and up